‘Survivor’ Host Jeff Probst Asks Twitter If Episodes Should Last Longer

 There were a few fans who even suggested the possibility of some kind of extra footage of things happening on camp being made available similar to the live streams offered by Big Brother.
 After castaways are voted off, it is not uncommon for them to open up about things they wish would have made it into episodes of the show during their exit interviews.

-A second fan of the series added to the Twitter poll: “I will watch as much Survivor as you can give me, but a 2-hr premiere in particular really gives us a chance to meet the cast and makes it feel more like an event!
+A second fan of the series added to the Twitter poll, “I will watch as much Survivor as you can give me, but a 2-hr premiere in particular really gives us a chance to meet the cast and makes it feel more like an event!
 But also, yes, occasional 2-hr eps, as well.
 What can I say?
 I love the show.”

 Meet this year's castaways on #Survivor https://t.co/KHYTQ7cqMt